 - The Hiths in the Doctor Who New Adventures novel Original Sin all changed their names once their society was destroyed by the Earth Empire.
 They now call themselves things like Powerless, Friendless, Afraid And Alone, so every time they give their ID to an Earth official they're making a political point.

-- The Dresden Files has the Outsider known as "He Who Walks Behind".
+- The Outsider known as "He Who Walks Behind."
 Its full name is a two-minute montage of unfathomable fear, helplessness and pain.
-Naming conventions are unknown, but he has a brother named "He Who Walks Before".
+Naming conventions are unknown, but he has a brother named "He Who Walks Before."
 Incidentally, both of these names are at least partial descriptions of literal traits: He Who Walks Behind is always behind you, no matter how quickly you turn around.
 He Who Walks Before is the herald of an Outsider invasion.

 - In the Star Carrier books, Turusch names are most closely translated as this.
 An example would be "Emphatic Blossom at Dawn", referring to an ambush hunter on their homeworld.
 Since the name in question belongs to a tactician, it's appropriate.